steinerj/sitefinity-rest-sdk-typescript/README.md

 Use it from Node, a browser application, or a runtime with a compatible HTTP transport.
 No React or Next.js installation required.
 Plain JavaScript is fine; TypeScript declarations come with the build.

-This is a pre-release SDK, not a wrapper for every Sitefinity API.
-License terms are in [EULA.md](EULA.md).

 ## Contents

 - [Setup and first run](#setup-and-first-run)